Chapter 4: Academic Policies and Faculty Personnel Matters

 4.15.5 The conciliator(s) shall make a recommendation to the Student Grievance Committee for its consideration in a timely fashion.
 This recommendation shall normally be made within six (6) weeks of the date of appointment of the conciliator(s), counting only weeks of the long semester in which the grievance was filed and the subsequent long semester (not including intersession or summer periods).
 If the conciliation process results in resolution of the issue, the Chair of the Student Grievance Committee will so notify the student, the faculty member, the President of the Faculty Senate and the Provost.
 Should conciliation fail, the Student Grievance Committee may continue the conciliation effort with another conciliator or conciliation committee, reject the complaint, or appoint a hearing committee.

 In a case involving graduate credit, the Hearing Committee Chair and a majority of its members must be members of the graduate faculty.
 Immediately on formation of a Hearing Committee, the Chair of that Hearing Committee shall give written notice to the student and the faculty member involved.
 The student and faculty member must be given at least one week's notice prior to the first meeting of the Hearing Committee.
-Procedures for the conduct of the hearing are available from the Chair of the Student Grievance Committee and the Office of Student Life.
+Procedures for the conduct of the hearing are available from the Chair of the Student Grievance Committee and Dean of Students Office.

 4.15.8 All decisions by the Student Grievance Committee and its appointed Hearing Committees are final and are not subject to appeal.
 Should, within the term established in section 4.15 above, new information come to light, the student may begin the process anew by resubmitting the challenge as modified by the additional information.

 4.16 Student's Right to Privacy and Access to Records